 Four States of Matter

 States of matter or all four states of matter in science define one of the distant forms in which the aggregation of atoms, ions, and molecules occurs in nature.
 In learning chemistry or physics, the various types of substances that made up matter can be divided mainly into four states or phases such as solids, liquids, gases, and plasma.
+The states or phases of matter can change their states depending on the conditions like pressure and temperature.

 States of matter like solid, liquid, gaseous and plasma state of substances in physics or chemistry

+We observed all states of matter through daily human experience.
 For example, a solid changes to a liquid, gaseous, or plasma state by increasing temperature.
 Therefore, heat is added to the substances to change the states of matter from solid to liquid to gas to plasma.

 Particles of Matter